Why Consolidate Your Loans or Other Debt?

 interest, depending upon your credit history and credit score.
 In addition, the U.S. Congress

-has authorized an increase in the minimum monthly payment you are
+has authorized an increase in the minimum monthly payment you are required to pay.
+The

 new minimum monthly credit card payment will be about 4%, up from 2%.
 This will